 Dave grew up in NJ where he picked up the bass after hearing r&b

-on the radio and Soul Train.
-As teenager, he was digging the
+on the radio and watching Soul Train on TV.
+As teenager, he was

-early hip hop and reggae he heard on NYC radio stations and his
+digging the early hip hop and reggae he heard on NYC radio

 playing bass in the award winning, highly competitive